-Her journey in the communications field began at The Trenton Times, where she was a sports writer/columnist for 10 years.
-While there she was awarded a Knight-Wallace Journalism Fellowship at the University of Michigan and earned recognition as the New Jersey State Interscholastic Athletic Association Reporter of the Year for her positive coverage of high school athletes and issues.
-She also earned national recognition from the Women’s Sports Foundation for her balanced series on the prevalence of knee injuries in female athletes.
+My journey in the communications field began at The Trenton Times, where I was a sports writer/columnist for 10 years.
+While there I was awarded a Knight-Wallace Journalism Fellowship at the University of Michigan and earned recognition as the New Jersey State Interscholastic Athletic Association Reporter of the Year for my positive coverage of high school athletes and issues.
+I also earned national recognition from the Women’s Sports Foundation for my balanced series on the prevalence of knee injuries in female athletes.

-Nancy spent the ensuing three years working as a web producer for FOX Sports and the National Hockey League and as a television producer at Oxygen Media.
-At the latter, she enjoyed the opportunity to focus on the inspiring accomplishments of female athletes through cutting edge programming.
+I spent the ensuing three years working as a web producer for Fox Sports and the National Hockey League and as a television producer at Oxygen Media.
+At the latter, I enjoyed the opportunity to focus on the inspiring accomplishments of female athletes through cutting edge programming.

-Her path in coaching began when, after the traumatic events of September 11, 2001, her long-dormant altruistic side led her to a volunteer stint as a coach to a 9-year-old child.
-Not only did she find the experience intensely satisfying, but she realized she had stumbled on to a profession that would utilize her natural ability to encourage and motivate people.
-So she enrolled in an intensive training program through Results Coaching Systems — a program affiliated with New York University and the International Coaching Federation — and subsequently earned distinction as a certified coach.
+My path in coaching began when, after the traumatic events of September 11, 2001, my long-dormant altruistic side led me to a volunteer stint as a coach to a 9-year-old child.
+Not only did I find the experience intensely satisfying, but I realized I had stumbled on to a profession that would utilize my natural ability to encourage and motivate people.
+So I enrolled in an intensive training program through Results Coaching Systems — a program accredited by the International Coaching Federation — and subsequently earned distinction as a certified coach.

-Just weeks prior to September 11, 2001, Nancy spent a week at The Artist’s Way Creativity Camp in Taos, New Mexico.
-There she gained artistic inspiration and was motivated to begin facilitating groups using The Artist’s Way, a book designed to unblock and enhance creativity.
-In 2003, she completed a 12-week Artist’s Way workshop in New York City with the book’s author, Julia Cameron, and poet James Nave.
-Cameron remarked during an interview for Nancy’s Game Plan column, “It’s good that you’re doing the [coaching] work you’re doing.
-I bet you’re a demon at it.”
+Just weeks prior to September 11, 2001, I spent a week at The Artist’s Way Creativity Camp in Taos, New Mexico.
+There I gained artistic inspiration and was motivated to begin facilitating groups using The Artist’s Way, a book designed to unblock and enhance creativity.
+In 2003, I completed a 12-week Artist’s Way workshop in New York City with the book’s author, Julia Cameron, and poet James Nave.

-As the bulk of her career has been spent in the area of athletics, Nancy has had an intimate view of what motivates and inspires people to succeed.
-She listens intently without judgment and has sound, creative ideas for growth and problem solving.
-She gets immense satisfaction from seeing people achieve their goals in a coaching partnership and finds that giving them the tools to focus on their gifts is some of the most rewarding work she has ever done.
+As the bulk of my early career was spent in the area of athletics, I have had an intimate view of what motivates and inspires people to succeed.
+I listen intently without judgment and have sound, creative ideas for growth and problem solving.
+I get immense satisfaction from seeing people achieve their goals in a coaching partnership and find that giving them the tools to focus on their gifts is some of the most rewarding work I have ever done.

-Nancy is a member of Conversation Among Masters, the Association of Transformational Leaders (Northeast Region) and mediabistro.com’s AvantGuild.
-In addition to coaching and writing since 2002, she has devoted time to: doing pro bono life coaching through her local homeless shelter, coordinating cultural programs for senior citizens at a vibrant senior center on Manhattan’s Upper West Side; membership in Business Networking International; forming a writers’ group; and serving on the Advisory Board for The Symposia Project, an organization whose mission is to foster personal and community growth.
+I am a member of Conversation Among Masters and The Association of Transformational Leaders (Northeast Region).
+In addition to coaching and writing, since 2002 I have devoted time to: doing pro bono life coaching through my local homeless shelter, coordinating cultural programs for senior citizens in Manhattan; membership in Business Networking International; forming a writers’ group; and serving on the Advisory Board for The Symposia Project, an organization whose mission is to foster personal and community growth.